OfirGilad/AI-Assignment1/README.md

    heuristic function is admissible (Since the solution path will have go through all the edges at least once, and sometimes twice in some of the edges).

-And by combining this information we get that we are guaranteed to find the optimal path to reach our goal.
+By combining this information we get that we are guaranteed to find the optimal path to reach our goal, and that why we used this heuristic function.